 | 8 | PitchMonster | SMB teams wanting gamification | From ~$1,200/quarter | Engagement-first, lighter analytics at scale |

-| 9 | Yoodli | Delivery coaching and onboarding | Free tier, paid plans | Communication coaching, not full-funnel readiness |
+| 9 | Yoodli | Delivery coaching and onboarding | Free tier, paid plans | Communication coaching, not a full learning system |

 | 10 | Gong | Existing Gong customers who want in-tool practice | Custom (add-on) | A young roleplay add-on to a revenue-intelligence platform |